stephen-fox/wgu/README.md

   specify the 'Address' configuration parameter for other peers in this mode.
 Refer to the [automatic address planning mode example][x-aapm] for an example.
+- `LogLevel` - Set the log level according to the values that can be specified on the command line.
+Can be: `error`, `info`, or `debug`

 [x-aapm]: #automatic-address-planning-mode-example